mmbman/Katagiri/jewel-mirror-awareness.md

 That means it’s not good enough, through this people misunderstand human life.

-For instance, people think Autumn sky is a big wrapping cloth, and Soto, Rinzai, Christianity and Buddhism all come together in the Autumn skies.
+For instance, people think autumn sky is a big wrapping cloth, and Soto, Rinzai, Christianity and Buddhism all come together in the autumn skies.

-I got a letter from a student in Los Angeles who practices under the guidance of a Rinzai master, and this master told him that Rinzai and Soto are both vehicles, like Caddilac and Lincoln Continental.
+I got a letter from a student in Los Angeles who practices under the guidance of a Rinzai master, and this master told him that Rinzai and Soto are both vehicles, like Cadillac and Lincoln Continental.

 Soto and Rinzai and Christianity are just vehicles.
 Vehicles for what?
 To seek the truth, human truth.